acidlabs/bootstrap-extensions/README.md

 Credits
 -------

-Some of these extensions were crafted during my work time at [Acid Labs][acidlabs].
+Most of these extensions were crafted during our work time at [Acid Labs][acidlabs].
 Thanks for that!

   [acidlabs]: https://github.com/acidlabs